alanjones2/Alan-Jones-article-code/pyscript-flask/draft.md

 The ``<py-env>`` simply lists the Python libraries that will be used in the ``<py-script>`` section.

-Now let's see the the fisrt part of the body, the HTML and Javascript:
+Now let's see the the first part of the body, the HTML and Javascript:

 ```` HTML
 <body>